wedniatnuom/Team_Profile_Generator/README.md

 - What did it solve: As a manager, I want to generate a webpage that displays my team's basic info so that I have quick access to their emails and GitHub profiles.

-- What I learned along the way: ---
+- What I learned along the way: --- Order of functions and how to get them to run exactly when I need them was the most difficult thing for me to work around.
+It took forever to get the application to wait on creating my index.html file.

 ## Installation